huggingface/tokenizers/CONTRIBUTING.md

 Anything claiming to be faster must come with numbers, and the numbers must come from [tokbench](https://github.com/huggingface/tokbench).
 Run it on your own machine, before and after, and paste both results into the PR along with your CPU model and OS.
+This unsures any update to the benchmark engine is shipped to all the engines we compare to.

-We will not merge a speedup on the strength of a microbenchmark you wrote for your own patch, or on reasoning about why it should be faster.
 Tokenizer performance is dominated by cache behaviour and input script — changes that look obviously good are routinely neutral or negative once measured across the matrix.
 Byte-exactness of output ids is non-negotiable: a faster tokenizer that moves a single id is a broken tokenizer.